 Stan graduated from Harvard University with a Bachelor of Science in Engineering Sciences, was a staff researcher at the Harvard Robotics Lab and then completed a Master’s in Mechanical Engineering at MIT.
 After managing a biotech startup Stan officially joined All-Star in 2005.

-NOCSAE, the National Operating Committee on Standards for Athletic Equipment, is an independent and nonprofit standards development body with the mission to enhance athletic safety through scientific research and the creation of performance standards for athletic equipment.
+NOCSAE, the National Operating Committee on Standards for Athletic Equipment, is an independent and nonprofit standards development body with the mission to commission research, establish standards for athletic equipment and encourage the dissemination of research findings on sport injury and prevention.
 Formed in 1970, NOCSAE is a leading force in the effort to improve athletic equipment and, as a result, reduce injuries.
 NOCSAE efforts include the development of performance and test standards for football helmets, gloves and facemasks, baseball and softball batter’s and catcher’s helmets, baseballs and softballs, ice hockey helmets, soccer shin guards, lacrosse helmets and facemasks, and polo helmets.
 NOCSAE is comprised of a board of directors representing stakeholders from a number of groups – including consumer and end users, equipment manufacturers and reconditioners, athletic trainers, coaches, equipment managers, and academic and sports medicine associations.
 These diverse interests have joined forces in an attempt to arrive at a common goal of reducing sports-related injuries.
 NOCSAE is a nonprofit, charitable organization supported by individuals and organizations with an interest in athletics.
 For more information, please visit www.nocsae.org.